What Boat Lights Are Required at Night?

 Maintenance Tips

-Focusing on good boat maintenance is very important, and your lights are no exception.
+Prioritizing good boat maintenance is very important, and your lights are no exception.

-Inspect lights frequently for proper functionality and ensure they're working as expected.
-During your inspection, clean the lenses and ensure they aren't obstructed in any way.
+- During your inspection, clean the lenses and ensure they aren't obstructed in any way.

-You should always carry spare bulbs on your vessel and know how to replace dim or malfunctioning bulbs.
+Additionally, always carry spare bulbs on your vessel and know how to replace dim or malfunctioning bulbs.
 You don't want to be caught out on the water with bad bulbs or without the tools to replace them.

 Understanding boat stern lights is important, but there's much more to being safe on the water!
 Along with taking good care of your boat lights, it's essential to be comfortable with basic boating safety.
 You can do that by taking a boating education course through Boat-Ed.

 Through our online course, you'll learn a lot of great information to help you get out on the water confidently for a better boating experience.
-You'll also learn everything required by your state to pass the test for your boating education card to boat legally every season.
+You'll also learn everything required by your state or province to pass the test for your boating education card to boat legally every season.